-- 1. An inmate who has been granted parole to a consecutive sentence and is expiring a subsequent sentence with time still remaining on the sentence previously granted parole, may not be released from the NDOC until: - a.
+- 1. A prisoner who had been granted parole to a consecutive sentence and is expiring a subsequent sentence with time still remaining on the sentence previously granted parole, may not be released from the NDOC until: - a.
 The Board has the opportunity to set any special conditions which may apply to supervision in the community; - b.
-The Division receives a viable reentry plan from the inmate (which may involve the participation of the Division in developing the reentry plan), and; - c.
-The Division conducts a pre-release investigation and approves the reentry plan.
+P&P receives a viable parole plan from the prisoner (which may involve the participation of P&P in developing said plan), and; - c.
+P&P conducts a pre-release investigation and approves the plan. - 2.
+The Division may request an institutional parole be revoked if the prisoner is expiring a sentence to parole, and he refuses to cooperate in establishing a viable release plan.